openhab/openhab-docs/_addons_bindings/zwave/doc/wink/doorwinsensor_0_0.md

 # Door/Window Sensor Wink D/W Sensor
 This describes the Z-Wave device *Door/Window Sensor*, manufactured by *Wink Inc.* with the thing type UID of ```wink_doorwinsensor_00_000```.

-The device is in the category of *Battery*, defining Batteries, Energy Storages.
+The device is in the category of *Sensor*, defining Device used to measure something.

 ![Door/Window Sensor product image](https://opensmarthouse.org/zwavedatabase/1294/image/)